 The short version

 Paper 1 is for primary, Paper 2 is for upper-primary, and both share CDP and the language papers.
-Choose by the teaching level and vacancies you are targeting, attempt both if you want the widest eligibility, and confirm the exact pattern and your eligibility on the official notification at ctet.nic.in.
-Then put your first and heaviest block of hours into CDP, because it is the section that decides most CTET results.
+Choose by the teaching level and vacancies you are targeting, attempt both if you want the widest eligibility, and confirm the exact pattern and your own eligibility in the official notification.
+Then put your first and heaviest block of hours into CDP, because it is the one section that carries into whichever paper, or both papers, you end up sitting.